Colorado Historic Markers

 Larimer County

 At Cameron Pass on north side of CO-14.
-The bronze plaque is missing from the boulder.
+The bronze plaque has been missing from the boulder for a long time.

 Bronze plaque read: